Prashant-Tiwari26/Breast-Cancer-Classification/README.md

 ## Dataset

 This [dataset](https://www.kaggle.com/datasets/alovestocode/breast-histopathology-images-modified) is used which is a trimmed down version of the [Janowczyk A, Madabhushi A. Deep learning for digital pathology image analysis: A comprehensive tutorial with selected use cases.
 J Pathol Inform.
 2016 Jul 26;7:29. doi: 10.4103/2153-3539.186902.
 PMID: 27563488; PMCID: PMC4977982.](https://pubmed.ncbi.nlm.nih.gov/27563488/)
+<br><br>
+Dataset contains 2145 images out of which 1189 have negative diagnosis for cancer and the rest positive.

 ## Model Architecture